alerta/alerta-docs/_build/html/_sources/authentication.txt

 GitHub OAuth2
 ~~~~~~~~~~~~~

-To use GitHub as the OAuth2 provider for ``alerta``, login to GitHub and go to *Settings -> Applications -> Register New Application*.
+To use GitHub as the OAuth2 provider for Alerta, login to GitHub and go to *Settings -> Applications -> Register New Application*.

 - Application Name: Alerta
 - Homepage URL: http://alerta.io